Romania-Flutter-Meetup/flutter-romania-meetup-30-05-2023/README.md

 # Flutter Demo

-Demo Application that highlights the use of Firebase with great animations using flutter_animte and rive packages
+Demo that highlights the use of Firebase with great animations using flutter_animte and rive packages done by Flutter GDE Romane Jaquez.

 ## Packages